Dishantm70/meme-generator/README.md

 - Local development uses sqlite3 database and the deployed application uses Cloud SQL(Postgres 12) database.

 - Continuous deployment has been set and integrated with Github using Google Cloud Build.
-The latest code on "main" branch gets deployed to Google Cloud RUn automatically.
+The latest code on "main" branch gets deployed to Google Cloud Run automatically whenever a change is pushed.